Due Diligence in merger and acquisitions (M&A)

 In the case of an acquisition of a business, due diligence must fully assess the company’s assets and liabilities, legal and financial obligations, and market standing.
 In short, the entire process is aimed at determining the feasibility of an M&A deal before going through with it.

-Why Is Acquisition Due Diligence Important?
+Why is Acquisition Due Diligence important?

 Here it is important to tackle one common misconception that exists regarding due diligence, and that’s the notion that it only helps the buyer.
 This is simply not true, as due diligence is equally important for both parties in an M&A transaction.
 As much as a company’s balance sheet enables a company to have a snapshot of its financial situation, a full due diligence provides a picture of the whole workings of the company, highlighting strengths and weaknesses and allowing management to better plan for the future.